imavroukakis/libhoney-kotlin/README.md

 ## Global fields

-Use `GlobalConfig`, if you have common fields that you would to send with every `Event`.
+Use `GlobalConfig`, if you have common fields that you would like to send with every `Event`.
 They can either be constant, or dynamic (expressed as a function).
 Dynamic fields are evaluated right before the event is transmitted.

 ### Constant fields